-In performing its functions, the Audit Committee meets with management on at least a quarterly basis to review and discuss the annual audited financial statements, quarterly financial statements and related reports and to consider the adequacy of our internal controls and the objectivity of its financial reporting.
+In performing its functions, the Audit Committee meets with management on at least a quarterly basis to review and discuss the annual audited financial statements, quarterly financial statements and related reports and to consider the adequacy of our internal controls and the objectivity of our financial reporting.
+From time to time, the Audit Committee, with management, identifies and reviews other areas of risks related to our operations and at least quarterly receives reports on and reviews cybersecurity risks as well as our approach to managing such risks.
+Our Chief Information Security Officer presents to the Audit Committee regarding cybersecurity on at least a quarterly basis.
 The Audit Committee discusses these matters with our independent registered public accountants and with appropriate Company financial personnel.
 Meetings are held with the independent registered public accountants, who have unrestricted access to the Audit Committee.
 In addition, the Audit Committee reviews our financing plans and reports and makes recommendations to the full Board of Directors for approval and to authorize action.
 The Board has adopted a written charter setting out the functions the Audit Committee is to perform.
-A copy of the Audit Committee Charter is available on our website at https://stevemadden.gcs-web.com.
+A copy of the Audit Committee Charter is available on our website at https://stevemadden.com.